RafeDunlop/ContractMe/README.md

 src/main/java/profanityFilter
 src/resources/profanityFilterResources

 These directories contain both original and modified code from this project.
+This project includes modifications to files originally licensed under the Apache License 2.0.
+Changes were made by [Jack Guard] and [Mason Ott] on [09/05/2025].

 Again, the URI for this repository can be found at [profanity-filter](https://github.com/modernmt/profanity-filter?tab=Apache-2.0-1-ov-file)

 The license for this project is found at [license](https://github.com/modernmt/profanity-filter/blob/main/LICENSE)